Long range correlation in cosmic microwave background radiation: Statistical Isotropy and Gaussianity of CMB Anisotropy

 where $\gamma=\arccos(\hat{n}_1 \cdot \hat{n}_2)$ is the angle between $\hat{n}_1$ and $\hat{n}_2$.
 It is then convenient to expand it in terms of Legendre polynomials,

 where $C_l$ is the widely used {\it angular power spectrum}.
 The summation over $l$ starts from $2$ because the $l\,=\,0$ term is the monopole which in the case of statistical isotropy the monopole is constant, and it can be subtracted out.
 The dipole $l\,=\,1$ is due to the local motion of the observer with respect to the last scattering surface and can be subtracted out as well.
 In order to extract the statistical property of CMB we need an ensemble maps from the CMB to calculate the correlation functions.
 In reality we have only one map from the CMB, but if we assume the statistical isotropy we can calculate the correlation functions moving on overall data.

-As we mentioned in section II, for a process with stationarity in time or isotropic process, the Hurst exponent is always less than unity \cite{Peng94,eke02}.
-According to the MF-DAF1, SWV and $R/S$ methods we obtained the value of Hurst exponent for {\it WMAP} data as $H= 0.94\pm0.02$.
+As we mentioned in section II, for a process with stationarity in time or isotropic process in space, the Hurst exponent is always less than unity \cite{Peng94,eke02}.
+According to the MF-DAF1, SWV and $R/S$ methods we obtained the value of Hurst exponent for {\it WMAP} data as $H= 0.94\pm0.02$ at $1\sigma$ confidence interval.
 These analysis with the Hurst exponent $(0<H<1.0)$ show that there is no evidence for violation of statistical isotropy of {\it WMAP} data.